Health

 • influenza.

-Recommended vaccines are not covered by the state budget, but they also provide important protection against serious diseases.
-For example, HPV vaccination significantly reduces the risk of cervical cancer in women.
+Recommended vaccines are not covered by the state budget, but they provide important protection against serious diseases.

 Vaccination for different population groups